Q1. I think I’ve been sexually harassed. What should I do?

 Q3.
 The copier repair person always makes sexual jokes which are upsetting to me.
 My boss says that she can’t do anything about it.
+Is that true?

 Q4.
 A temporary worker tells me sexually explicit stories about his “dates” regularly.
 I complained, but my supervisor says he doesn’t have any authority over the temps.
+Is this true?

-Q2.
+Q1.
 What type of records must employers maintain to verify compliance?

-Q4.
-Will the mandated New York City training meet the training requirements of the New York State Law?
+Q2.
+Does the law requiring all employers to establish a sexual prevention policy and annual training apply to New York City employers and does the mandated New York City training meet the training requirements of the New York State Law?

-A4.
-The New York City Commission on Human Rights is partnering with the New York State Division of Human Rights and the New York State Department of Labor so that NYC-based employers can meet compliance with both the New York State and New York City training requirements by utilizing the forthcoming online training provided by the New York City Commission on Human Rights.
-The online training will be available on or before April 1, 2019.
+A2.
+Yes.
+The law applies to all employers in New York State, including New York City.
+The New York City Commission on Human Rights is partnered with NYS DHR and NYSDOL so New York City-based employers can comply with both the New York State and New York City training requirements by using the online training provided by the New York City Commission on Human Rights.
+New York City's online training is available here.